Imolai/go-go/README.md

 ### Functions / Methods

 > KEYWORDS: **func**.

+A function type denotes the set of all functions with the same parameter and result types.

 The **predeclared** functions: append, cap, close, complex, copy, delete, imag, len, make, new, panic, print, println, real, recover.